radovskyb/watcher/README.md

 `watcher` watches for changes and notifies over channels either anytime an event or an error has occurred.

 Events contain the `os.FileInfo` of the file or directory that the event is based on and the type of event that has occurred.

+#### Event.Path for Rename and Move events is now returned in the format of "fromPath -> toPath"

 # Installation